Is therapy right for me?

 Establishing a direction for therapy will help you get the most out of the experience.
 If you aren't sure what your goals are for therapy, then figuring it out will be one of the first task.
 Sometimes, in such instances, it may take several sessions before a direction is clarified.
 During the course of therapy, it would be common for your goals to change as you accomplish a better understanding of yourself or your situation.
 As a therapist, I will let you know up front if I can or cannot facilitate a particular goal when you share it with me.
 My own goals as a therapist remain fairly consistent: I enjoy providing the conditions necessary for others to express themselves, I enjoy facilitating personal fulfillment and the behavior change needed to enter into responsible and loving relationships.

 How long will therapy take?

-Also, the length and outcome of therapy has been shown to depend on how quickly the therapist and client can form an positive working alliance.
+The length and outcome of therapy has been shown to depend on the formation of a positive working alliance between us.
+Our relationship becomes both the laboratory and the playground for finding meaning and creating change.
 So after we have met several times, ask yourself the following questions and share your answers with me the next time we meet.
 Do you feel you are in good hands?
 Does it seem that I understand you?
 Do you believe I have the knowledge and expertise you need?
 Do you feel that I have your well-being in mind?
-These types of questions might only be truly answered once you get to know someone, but we should be able to discuss your feel for our working alliance within the first month of therapy.
+These types of questions might be answered once you take the time to get to know someone, but we should be able to discuss your feel for our working alliance within the first month of therapy.

 What is Emotion?